 The tour finishes at the Oh Yeah Music Centre on Gordon Street.

-Tickets are available from the Visit Belfast Welcome Centre (9 Donegall Square North), via phone 028 9024 6609 and online here
+Belfast Music Bus Tour tickets are available from the Visit Belfast Welcome Centre (9 Donegall Square North), via phone 028 9024 6609 and online.

-The tour starts at Ulster Hall at 2pm.
+The tour runs monthly on Saturday’s and starts at Oh Yeah Music Centre at 2pm.